Long barrow: Iron Age and Roman use

-During the first half of the first millennium BCE, many British long barrows saw renewed human activity.
+During the first half of the 1st millennium BCE, many British long barrows saw renewed human activity.
 At Julliberrie's Grave in Kent, southeast England, three inhumations were buried at the southern edge of the ditch around the long barrow.
 The barrow at Wayland's Smithy in Oxfordshire, also in southeast England, saw a cemetery established around the long barrow, with at least 46 skeletons buried in 42 graves, many having been decapitated.
-17 Romano-British burials were discovered at Wor Barrow in Dorset, eight of which were missing their heads.
+Seventeen Romano-British burials were discovered at Wor Barrow in Dorset, eight of which were missing their heads.

 The deposition of coins around long barrows also appears to have been quite common in Roman Britain, and these may have been placed by these monuments as offerings.
 A hoard of Constantinian coins was for instance placed in a pot around Julliberrie's Grave.
 A solitary coin from the reign of Allectus was found in the ditch around the long barrow at Skendleby I.

 Antiquarian and archaeological investigation

-The first serious study of chambered long barrows took place in the sixteenth and seventeenth centuries, when the mounds that covered chambers were removed by agriculture.
+The first serious study of chambered long barrows took place in the 16th and 17th centuries, when the mounds that covered chambers were removed by agriculture.

-By the nineteenth century, antiquarians and archaeologists had come to recognise this style of monument as a form of tomb.
-In the latter nineteenth and early twentieth centuries, archaeologists like V. Gordon Childe held to the cultural diffusionist view that such Western European monuments had been based on tombs originally produced in parts of the eastern Mediterranean region, suggesting that their ultimate origin was either in Egypt or in Crete.
+By the 19th century, antiquarians and archaeologists had come to recognise this style of monument as a form of tomb.
+In the late 19th and early 20th centuries, archaeologists like V. Gordon Childe held to the cultural diffusionist view that such Western European monuments had been based on tombs originally produced in parts of the eastern Mediterranean region, suggesting that their ultimate origin was either in Egypt or in Crete.
 In this view, the tradition was seen as having spread westward as part of some form of "megalithic religion".